retroenv/nesgo/README.md

 Benefits of writing NES programs in Golang:

-- Code autocompletion support in IDEs
+- Code autocompletion in any IDE that supports Golang
 - You can debug code directly from an IDE, it will be executed in the built-in Emulator (currently in a rather simple state)
 - Easy unit testing for your code